ara-framework/website/website/blog/2019-09-14-lazy-loading-micro-frontend.md

 ## Implement Micro-frontend (Bar Nova) in Nuxt

-We need to create a new page `bar` where we'll implement the `Bar` view.
-Finally, we'll add a link in the main page to navigate to the `bar` one.
+We need to create a new page named `bar` where we'll implement the `Bar` view. we'll also add a link in the main page to navigate to the `bar` page.

 Crete new page `pages/bar.vue`: